SeashoreAI/Forex-Predictions/README.md

 5 day prediction
 ## Data Gathering
-Gather the neccesary data in order to train the project 1 year worth of data will be used in order to train our model
+Gather the neccesary data in order to train the project 1 year worth of data will be used in order to train our models
 ### Sociological Indicators (LSTM)
 **News**
 1.Political